Find Boracay travel tips and information FAST to help you easily plan your DIY (do it yourself) trip to Boracay.

 From Kalibo Airport: (Code: KLO)

-- Air-conditioned vans are available outside the airport (P250/person including boat fare only) going to Caticlan or Tabon Jetty Port (depending on which port is used when you arrive).
+- Air-conditioned vans are available outside the airport for P250/person including boat fare only going to Caticlan Jetty Port (November-May) or Tabon (June-October) depending on which port is used when you arrive.

 - Kalibo to Caticlan or Tabon Port Travel Time: Approximately two(2) hours.